Top 10 Most Profitable Companies in the World

 • Energy companies' profits are particularly sensitive to commodity price fluctuations

-• Currency fluctuations can impact international companies' reported profits
+• Currency fluctuations can impact international companies' reported profits (Saudi Aramco reports in Saudi riyals, TSMC in New Taiwan dollars)

 • Rankings can shift significantly based on market conditions, regulatory changes, and business cycles